tuyenshares/personal-website/content/authors/admin/_index.md

 title: Thanh-Tuyen Nguyen-Tran
 role: ""
 avatar_filename: avatar.png
-bio: I am passionate about understanding why we do things we do and how to improve ourselves.
+bio: "I am passionate about understanding why we do things we do and how to improve ourselves. "
 interests:
   - Cognitive science
   - Behavioural Economics